 Cape Class Patrol Boats, Australia

-Cape Class Patrol Boats (CCPBs) are being built by Australian ship builder Austal for the country's Customs and Border Protection Service.
-The new vessels will replace the ageing fleet of Bay Class patrol boats.
+Cape Class Patrol Boats (CCPBs) were built by Australian ship builder Austal for the Australian Border Force (previously known as Australian Customs and Border Protection Service).
+The new vessels replaced the ageing fleet of Bay Class patrol boats.

 The Australian Government approved the funds for the replacement of Bay Class fleet in the 2010-11 Budget.
 The customs and border protection issued a request for tenders in July 2010.
 Austal was selected as a preferred bidder in June 2011.

 Austal was awarded a $350m contract in August 2011 for eight new Cape Class patrol boats.
-Under the contract, Austal will provide design, construction and in-service support for the vessels.
+Under the contract, Austal is responsible for providing design, construction and in-service support for the vessels.

 The keel for the first Cape Class patrol boat was laid in June 2012 at Henderson shipyard in Western Australia.
 The vessel was launched in January 2013 and was named as Cape St George in March 2013.
 Keel-laying of the second vessel was hosted in January 2013.
 The vessel was launched in January 2014, officially named as Cape Byron in April 2014, and was delivered in May 2014.